home-assistant/home-assistant.io/source/_integrations/moehlenhoff_alpha2.markdown

 information, HVAC and preset mode.

 A climate entity will be created for each area.
-The name of the entity is taken from the name of the heat area defined in the Alpha 2 base.
+The name of the entity is taken from the name of the heat area defined in the Alpha 2 base station.

 The state is polled from the base every 60 seconds.